THE WORLD'S MOST UNIQUELY PRODUCTIVE PERSONALITY PROFILES.

 • If you know your personal purpose ("what you are alive to do"), you make it possible for the future to influence your present.

-• You quickly learn that the Universe favors abundance-based ideas and actions over scarcity-based ones.
+• You quickly learn that the Universe favors abundance-based ideas and actions over scarcity-based ones, even in business, in the long run.

 • You lead best if you always "make yourself the project"—whatever the assignment.

-• You understand that nothing is independent of you and thus everything can be influenced by how you observe it.
+• You understand that nothing is independent of you and thus everything can be influenced to a certain degree by how you observe it.

 1. If your passion (for being in business) hasn't ignited, explore new ways to be (in life).